oddbird/oddleventy/content/tools/polyfill.md

   developing specifications
   for the CSS language,
-  OddBird has started and maintains a number of powerful CSS polyfills including Cascade Layers, CSS Anchor Positioning, CSS Toggles, and Popover Attribute.
+  OddBird has started and maintains a number of powerful polyfills for new web platform features including Cascade Layers, CSS Anchor Positioning, and the Popover attribute.
 ---

 {% import 'embed.macros.njk' as embed %}